HARVEST: Contemporary Craft Fair Programme

 2:30pm - 3pm, Sunday 12 October 2025

 Inspired by stories and myths of birds and animals, Bryony’s work blends storytelling with function.
-This talk explores how ideas become finished pieces, the importance of interaction with her objects, and craft becoming part of daily rituals around the home.
-You will also be invited to handle finished objects, see works in progress and ask questions.
+This talk explored how ideas become finished pieces, the importance of interaction with her objects, and craft becoming part of daily rituals around the home.
+Attendees were also invited to handle finished objects, see works in progress and ask questions.

 Price: Free